gouravkhanna03/sql_library_case_study/README.md

 ## 🧾 Project Description

 The **Evergreen City Library Project** is an end-to-end SQL portfolio project where we simulate the day-to-day operations of a public library system.

+**How the library operates:** They maintain a catalog of books by various authors and genres.
+Members borrow books, reserve books when they are unavailable, pay fees, and leave reviews.
+Staff members run daily operations, and financial transactions (fees/fines) are tracked.

 We perform **data analysis** using complex SQL queries to extract actionable insights related to:

 - Book borrowing trends